shakes76/PatternAnalysis-2024/recognition/ADNI-GFNet-47430004/README.md

 - Cooldown Epochs: 10 (`--cooldown-epochs`)
 - Patience epochs: 10 (`--patience-epochs`)
 - Learning Rate Decay Rate: 0.1 (`--decay-rate`)

+## Reproducability

+Due to the nature of machine learning and augmentation having varying effects on the training of the model, the model was able to consistently reach a similar accuracy/output of around mid~high 70%, but the consistency of training in terms of running the same hyperparameter and getting the exact same result was unmeasured due to time constraints.
+However, the prediction is reasonably consistent - given the same model, results returned have been always the exact same as expected in the tests I have conducted.

 ## Why the PR has 2 LICENSE files